truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 Click **Add** to the right of **Additional Storage** to show another set of **Mount Path** and **Host Path** fields for each dataset to mount.
 The first time you add additional storage, mount the **data** one dataset as a host path.

+To modify the permissions for an app storage volume or host path dataset, select **Enable ACE** and use these fields to add an ACL entry.
+You can use this option or after installing the app, go to **Datasets**, select the dataset for the app, scroll down to the **Permissions** widget and click **Edit** to open the **ACL Editor** screen to modify dataset permissions.

 #### Mounting an SMB Share
 The TrueNAS SCALE Syncthing Enterprise app includes the option to mount an SMB share inside the container pod.
 This allows data synchronization between the share and the app.